catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 #### Case 2
 * Use case: aggregate analysis of all plants in Puerto Rico
 * Assumption: a specific plant reports net generation data for all years it was active.
-* Impact of faulty assumption
-  there are data gaps for that specific plant, but the aggregate values are not heavily affected.
+* Impact of faulty assumption: there are data gaps for that specific plant, but the aggregate values are not heavily affected.
   This would probably lead to no effect or a quiet failure.